Resident and Fellows:

 - describe the distinguishing characteristics that aid in pinpointing the correct diagnosis of cases that are imaged in practice.

-The next course is scheduled during the ARRS 2015 Annual Meeting in Toronto, ON, Canada, April 22-24.
-Registration for the meeting opens mid-December.
+The next course is scheduled during the ARRS Annual Meeting.
 All current information on the ARRS Annual Meeting and other Symposia offered by the ARRS may be found in the meetings section of the ARRS Website or by writing to email@example.com.

-A: This workbook is a companion publication for the Case-Based Imaging Review course.
+This workbook is a companion publication for the Case-Based Imaging Review course.
 It is also a separate book available for purchase.
-Each workbook includes more than 330 challenging diagnostic radiology cases covering 11 broad categories of disease and technology.
+Each workbook includes challenging diagnostic radiology cases covering 11 broad categories of disease and technology.
 Readers indicate these are excellent, focused and easy to read review case workbooks.
 ARRS In-training members receive significant discounts when purchasing these workbooks at www.arrs.org.